Estate Planning in the SF Bay Area

 When there is a lack of specificity, your estate is left open to interpretation - and possibly litigation.
 Whether you choose to go with a will, a trust, or any combination thereof, hiring a good Estate Planning Attorney to help you draft it can put your mind at ease by assuring that all of your bases are covered.

 An attorney who has significant experience in Trust & Estate Litigation can further ensure any pitfalls - and potentially expensive planning errors - are avoided.
-Because of Matthew's litigation background, he is uniquely positioned to draft wills, trusts, powers of attorney, and healthcare directives.
+Because of our litigation background, we are uniquely positioned to draft wills, trusts, powers of attorney, and healthcare directives.

 We would be happy to answer any questions or issues you may have concerning your estate planning needs.
-Contact us to set up your free consultation today or speak with Matthew directly at 925-322-1763.
+Contact us today at 925-322-1795 to set up a consultation.

-Walnut Creek Estate Planning lawyer and Elder Law Attorney Matthew Talbot serves Contra Costa County, Alameda County, Concord, Pleasant Hill, Alamo, Danville, San Ramon, Lafayette, Moraga, Orinda, Martinez, and the surrounding areas of the SF East Bay.
+Walnut Creek Estate Planning and Probate Firm Talbot Law Group serves Contra Costa County, Alameda County, Concord, Pleasant Hill, Alamo, Danville, San Ramon, Lafayette, Moraga, Orinda, Martinez, Benicia, Pleasanton, and the surrounding areas of the SF East Bay.